Electronics and Appliance Stores

 - The industry includes national and regional chains and independent operators.

-- Large companies include Best Buy and Pirch.
+- Best Buy is one of the largest electronics retailers in the US.
 Some large firms have international operations.

 Industry Forecast